cacophony-wj/LeS/README.md

 # Designed for a controller

 I like dodging.
 I like dual-wielding.
 I like inverted controls.
 I like these things best with a controller.
 So _Licentia_ is intended to be used with a controller first and foremost.
 If you come from the console world this list will suit you well.
 If you prefer to play with mouse and keyboard, simply disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.
+You might also consider disabling _SmoothCam_ under the _Camera_ section, just above.
+This camera mode is less than ideal for an M+KB setup.

 #  Admiring Yourself